 Page

 INTRODUCTION 1

-FRE CHARGING APPROACHES 3
+FEE CHARGING APPROACHES .
+3

 The Percentage Fee Method

 The Hourly Charge Method

 The Multiple Factor Approach

-FEE CHARGING IN CALIFORNIA 8
+FRE CHARGING IN CALIFORNIA .
+8

 Introduction

 The Statutory Fee Schedule

 Additional Compensation for "Extraordinary Services"

 Introduction 12

 Distinction Between "Ordinary Services" and

-"Extraordinary Services 13
+"Extraordinary Services

 Ordinary services

-Extraordinary services
+Extraordinary services 14

 Extent to Which Attorneys Request Additional

 Compensation for Extraordinary Services 16

 Determining the Amount of Additional Compensation

-for Extraordinary Services 17
+for Extraordinary Services

 Attorneys' Fees Where No Formal Probate Proceeding

-Keeping Time Records 22
+Keeping Time Records

 Use of Paralegal Assistants

-Fee Agreements
+Fee Agreements 24

 THE UNIFORM PROBATE CODE METHOD OF FIXING COMPENSATION

 OF ESTATE ATTORNEY 27

 THE REASONABLE FEE FIXED OR APPROVED BY THE COURT

-METHOD OF FIXING FEES 31
+METHOD OF FIXING FRES 31

--

-THE STATUTORY FEE SCHEDULE METHOD OF FIXING FEES 33
+THE STATUTORY FRE SCHEDULE METHOD OF FIXING PEES 33

-COMPARISON OF CALIFORNIA FEBS WITH FEES CHARGED IN
+COMPARISON OF CALIFORNIA FEES WITH FEES CHARGED IN

-OTHER STATES 35
+OTHER STATES

 Introduction

 Analysis of Stein Study Data

-Comparison of Typical Fee Charged
+Comparison of Typical Fee Charged 35

 Comparison of How Attorneys Set Fees in Estate

-Administration 39
+Administration

 Complaints Regarding Administration of Estate

-Conclusions Drawn From Stein Study
+Conclusions Drawn From Stein Study 42

-California Statutory Fee Schedule Compared to Fee 74
+California Statutory Fee Schedule Compared to Fee

 Schedules Used in Other States 44

 Page

 STANDARDS OR FACTORS TO BE TAKEN INTO CONSIDERATION

-IN DETERMINING AMOUNT OF ATTORNEY FRE 46
+IN DETERMINING AMOUNT OF ATTORNEY FEE 46

 Statutory Statements

 Court Rules

 California

-,

 FIXING, APPROVAL, OR REVIEW OF FRES BY COURT 53

-California 53
+California

-Other States 59
+Other States

-States Using Uniform Probate Code Method 59
+States Using Uniform Probate Code Method

 States Where Reasonable Fee is Fixed or

 Approved by Court 60

 POLICY ISSUES AND RECOMMENDATIONS

 Should California Abandon the Statutory Fee Schedule?

 Introduction

 Lawyer Self-Interest and Lawyer Distrust

 Lawyer self-interest

 Conflict of interest

 Distrust of lawyers

 Subsidizing the Small Estate

 Simplicity and Certainty

-Increased Litigation Over Fees /b
+Increased Litigation Over Fees 76

-Concern that Courts Will Not Allow Fair Reasonable 70
+Concern that Courts Will Not Allow Fair Reasonable

+Fees .
+78

-Fees Personal Representative Not Qualified to Make 78
+Personal Representative Not Qualified to Make

-Fee Agreement ٥٥
+Fee Agreement

 Fee Schedule Subject to Negotiation

 Comments Supporting Adoption of UPC Fee Provisions

-Summary
+Summary .
+86

-bummary 30
+Possible Revisions Whether or Not Statutory Fee Schedule

+is Retained 89

+Standards of Factors to be Taken Into Consideration

+In Determining Amount of Attorney Fee

+Written Contract Requirement 90

+Compensation for Services in Regard to Nonprobate

+Property 92

+Attorney Performing Some or All of Normal Duties

+of Personal Representative 92

+Compensating attorney who performs some of

+normal duties of personal representative 92

+Compensating attorney who serves as personal

+representative 94

+Effect of Provision in Will Concerning Attorney

+Compensation

+Possible Revisions if Reasonable Fee System is Adopted 96

+Keeping Determination of Fee Out of Court System to

+Marinum Prient Pagaible 96